srpnsk/QuizRush/README.md

 After connecting, the player will receive a welcome message and can start answering quiz questions.

-## How to Play
+## 🎮 How to Play
-1. The server waits for all players to connect (default 2, configurable).
+1. The server waits for players for a limited time (CONNECT_TIMEOUT)
+2. Players enter their names (If a player does not enter a name in time, the connection is closed)
+3. Once all players are connected, the quiz starts
-2. Each question is sent to all players sequentially.
+4. Each question is sent to all players
-3. Players input their answers in the console.
+5. Players enter their answers in the terminal
-4. After each question, the server sends updated scores to all players.
+6. After each round, the server sends updated scores
-5. The game ends after all questions are answered.
+7. After the last question, final results are displayed

-## Planned Features
+## 🚀 Planned Features

-We plan to add the following improvements in future versions:
-1. Dynamic Number of Players
-    - Currently the number of players is fixed.
-    - Future versions will allow any number of players to join the game.
-2. Enhanced Scoreboard
-    - Display a visually appealing results table.
-    - Sort players by the number of points in descending order after each question.
-3. Timed Responses
-    - Players will have a limited time to answer each question.
-    - Faster correct answers will earn more points.
-4. Player Accounts (Very unlikely)
+1. Player Accounts (Very unlikely)
     - Optional feature to have personal accounts with username, password, and statistics.
     - Track progress and performance across multiple games.